 – Zsófi Bugir, Skool girl

 Skool is a flagship project of the Technology in Education Foundation that provides free technology training for 8-18-year-old girls.
 Their core activity is introduction to technology; success- and experience-based coding courses with a focus on design learning and algorithmic thinking to increase female engagement in the technology sector.

 Our method is to allow students to play a role in designing their own solutions to a number of local challenges and use coding as a tool.
 For more information, please visit http://skool.org.hu/en/

 About Sigma Technology

-Sigma Technology is a part of Sigma Group and is a global supplier of product information, embedded and software design, and offshore development.
-We are experts with a passion for technology and information, and take pride in delivering quality and constantly improving our deliveries.
+Sigma Technology is part of Sigma and is a global supplier of product information, software & embedded design, and offshore development.
+We are experts with a passion for technology and information.
+We take pride in delivering quality and constantly improving our deliveries.
 Our philosophy is “Local Drive – Global Strength”, therefore we have offices worldwide to be close to our customers.
 For a complete picture, visit sigmatechnology.se.

-Sigma is owned by Danir AB and has about 3,900 employees and a network of partners in 12 countries.
+Sigma is owned by Danir AB and has about 4,400 employees in 14 countries.